corus87/editor-neuron/README.md

 # Editor
-Edit you Kalliope config in the browser
+Edit your Kalliope config in the browser

 ## Installation